-For the project 17.(SEPT) [By Weist_Siré Records]™ American artist Julia Weist collaborates with Cuban artist Nestor Siré to explore the lack of contemporary internet in Cuba and the systemic alternatives that have developed in place of connectivity.
-The pair present works created for, and also about, the most significant of these phenomenon: El Paquete Semanal, a 1 terabyte digital media collection, aggregated weekly and circulated across the country via in-person file sharing.
+For the project 17.(SEPT) [By Weist_Siré Records]™ American artist Julia Weist collaborates with Cuban artist Nestor Siré to interrogate and represent the lack of accessible internet in Cuba and the systemic alternatives that have developed in place of connectivity.
+The pair presents works created for and about, the most significant of these phenomenon: El Paquete Semanal, a 1 terabyte digital media collection, aggregated weekly and circulated across the country via in-person file sharing.

 Since 2015, Siré has been curating art into El Paquete through a project called !!!Sección A R T E (!!!A R T Section), a series of folders updated monthly with original artist projects.
 The folder follows the rules of the Paquete: it can be no more than 5GB, and must contain no pornography and no political issues.
 In early 2016 Siré invited Weist to contribute an artwork, the beginning of an ambitious partnership.
 Over the subsequent year the pair met with Paquete distributors or matrices in every province in Cuba.
 In these talks they gained an understanding of current trends and processes on a national and local level, including who and what is popular.
 Weist and Siré also came to know the depth and intricacy of the Paquete networks, including the extent of its economic impact; the Paquete also includes a form of media that has been largely absent in the country for the last half-century, amidst a political regime of aspirational socialism: advertising.